csanar/Hello-World/README.md

 Hello-World
 ===========
-This is a place where I'll I can safely learn how to use Github!
+This is a place where I can safely learn how to use Github!